AU-ExoMars/PCOT/mkdocs/docs/userguide/canvas.md

 * **thresh** is the threshold for the threshold DATA modes
 * **additive** indicates that the data quality layers should be added to the RGB image rather than blended.

+## The right-click menu

+There are several useful functions available in this menu, which pops up when you click the right mouse button.

+### Saving an image

+Canvas images can be saved in several formats by selecting **Save as image, PDF, SVG or PARC**

+### Store/load view location

+It is often useful to be able to view the same small area in different nodes.
+You can capture a canvas view's centre point and zoom and then load it in another node using the right-click context menu:

+* **Store canvas view location** will store the centre point and zoom
+* **Load canvas view location** when run in another canvas will load it, so you have the same view as the canvas in which you stored.

+The loaded view may be slightly different because different nodes often have different canvas sizes.